h2oai/h2ogpte-action/README.md

 To install the h2oGPTe Agent Assistant GitHub Action in your repository:

-1. **Clone your repository**: Open your IDE or terminal and clone the H2O organisation repository you'd like to add the action to
+1. **Clone your repository**: Open your IDE or terminal and clone the H2O organization repository you'd like to add the action to
 2. **Create the workflows directory**: Run `mkdir -p .github/workflows` in your repository
 3. **Get the workflow file**: Copy the contents from [https://github.com/h2oai/h2ogpte-action/blob/main/examples/h2ogpte.yaml](https://github.com/h2oai/h2ogpte-action/blob/main/examples/h2ogpte.yaml)
 4. **Add the workflow**: Create a new file called `h2ogpte.yaml` inside the `.github/workflows` directory and paste the copied contents